Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Self-Correction in VLMs for Semantic Grounding

-In this section, we first define the visual grounding problem for VLMs (Sec.~\ref{sec:semantic_grounding}).
-We then introduce our key research questions on whether VLMs can improve their performances in semantic grounding \new{by} receiving prompt-based feedback and whether they can provide feedback to their own semantic grounding predictions (Sec.~\ref{sec:research_questions}).
-Finally, we summarize the evaluation metrics, datasets, and models comprising our experiment protocol (Sec.~\ref{sec:exp_protocols}).
+In this section, we first define semantic grounding and introduce the adopted self-correction framework for VLMs in Sec.~\ref{sec:semantic_grounding}.
+We then introduce two key research questions on whether VLMs can correct their own grounding mistakes through self-correction in Sec.~\ref{sec:research_questions}.
+Finally, we summarize the evaluation metrics, datasets, and models comprising our experiment protocol in Sec.~\ref{sec:exp_protocols}.